 Instructions

-- Finely dice carrots and onion.
-Mince garlic clove.
-Roughly chop parsley.
+- Peel the carrots and onion and dice ¼-inch pieces.
 Heat a large nonstick skillet over medium-high heat.
 Add enough olive oil to coat the bottom of the pan.
-Add carrots and onions.
-Stir and leave undisturbed for 2-3 minutes or until the veggies start to soften.
+Once the pan is hot, add carrots and onions.
+Cook for 2-3 minutes or until the veggies start to soften.

 - Once veggies have softened, add ground beef.
 Break up the meat into bite size pieces.
 Cook for 5-7 minutes or until browned, stirring occasionally.

-- Add salt, pepper, garlic powder, onion powder, minced garlic clove, and worcestershire to pan and stir to combine.
+- Add ½ tsp pepper, salt, garlic powder, onion powder, minced garlic clove, and Worcestershire to the pan and stir to combine.
 Cook for 60-90 seconds or until garlic is fragrant.

 - Add 2 Tb of flour and stir until there is no visible white flour.
 Add 1 C of beef stock and frozen peas.
-Bring to a low boil and cook for 1-2 minutes or until sauce has thickened and peas are no longer frozen.
-Add
+Bring to a low boil and cook for 1-2 minutes or until sauce has thickened.
+Add parsley and thyme.

 - Each hand pie will require two pieces of dough, one for the bottom and one for the top.
-Add a 1 Tb scoop of mashed potatoes to the bottom piece of crust.
+Add about 2 Tb of mashed potatoes to the bottom piece of crust.
 Spread the mashed potatoes out a bit with your fingers and then top with 2 Tb of filling.

-- Carefull remove each pie from your surface and place on a prepared baking sheet.
+- Place each pie on the prepared baking sheet.
 Add two small diagonal slits across the top of each pie to let steam escape.

 Notes